 The data was collected online and was recorded via the Motivaction XS platform.
 Two specialized online research panel providers were contracted for the fieldwork.
 The survey was held in 17 languages, which are spoken by a large proportion of the population.
 If applicable the survey was held in 2 languages (e.g. in Canada and Belgium).
 In 2 countries with a diversity of local or regional languages but a large proportion of English speaking people (India and South Africa) we chose to hold the survey in English.

 How do you ensure representative samples?

 Quotas were set prior to the data collection and the datasets were weighted according to national census data.
 Each country has an equal weight in the total dataset.
 The survey samples of 24 out of the 27 countries are representative for the populations of 18 to 70 years, with respect to age, gender, region and education.
-In Brazil, China, Mexico, Romania, South Africa, South Korea and Turkey the educational quota for the low and middle education levels were combined, due to the low online presence of lower-educated people in general and in online research panels in these countries.
-Due to the very low overall internet penetration in India, Indonesia and Vietnam (less than 30%) we used a different weighting procedure.
-We weighted the Indian, Indonesian and Vietnamese samples to be representative for the total population of 18 to 70 years old with respect to age, gender and region.
+In Brazil, China, Mexico, Romania, South Africa and Turkey the educational quota for the low and middle education levels were combined, due to the low online presence of lower-educated people in general and in online research panels in these countries.
+Due to the very low overall internet penetration in India, Indonesia, Philippines and Vietnam (less than 30%) we used a different weighting procedure.
+We weighted the Indian, Indonesian, Philippine and Vietnamese samples to be representative for the total population of 18 to 70 years old with respect to age, gender and region.
 The Indian, Indonesian and Vietnamese samples are representative for the online population only for education.
 Despite the difficulty of online data collection in these countries, we included them in the survey because of the increasing relevance of these very large markets.